• Home

 • Provence (Apr–May)

 The Caribbean is often cheaper from June to November.
-Some ski resorts also offer good value during summer months, particularly for hiking and sightseeing, see ski holiday deals.
+Some ski resorts also provide good value during summer months for hiking and sightseeing, see ski holiday deals.

 Spotting Last-Minute Deals

-Monitoring fares and setting alerts helps identify price drops, which often appear six to eight weeks before departure.
+Monitoring fares and setting alerts helps identify price drops, which sometimes appear six to eight weeks before departure.

 • Check prices midweek